-Nearly the entirety of the city's jurisdictional shoreline is located well west of the private building setback line at a distance from the developed areas of the city, and a substantial percentage is in public ownership; the remainder consists of associated wetlands, a critical area.
-See Appendix 4A to this document for the jurisdictional shoreline map.
-This allows for a simplified SED scheme of only two (2) designations: Aquatic for the ocean beach and Pacific Ocean, and a redefinition of the Conservancy SED for areas identified as S4-Conservancy in the city's zoning regulations, including the jurisdictional shoreline located between the OHWM and 200' landward and associated wetlands.
-See Appendix B to this document for the SED map.
+As established by Section 2.2, nearly the entirety of the city's jurisdictional shoreline is located well west of the private building setback line at a distance from the developed areas of the city, and a substantial percentage is in public ownership; the remainder consists of associated wetlands, a critical area.
+See Appendix A to this document for the SED shoreline map.
+This allows for a simplified SED scheme of only two (2) designations: Aquatic for the ocean beach and Pacific Ocean, and a locally-tailored redefinition of the Conservancy SED for areas identified as S4-Conservancy in the city's zoning regulations, including the jurisdictional shoreline located between the OHWM and 200' landward and associated wetlands that may be located beyond 200'.